-Once you have come to an agreeable standing with your partner on who to have at the wedding, the other people to include in the conversation are the parents from both sides.
+With that done, the other people to include in the conversation are the parents from both sides.
 Do they have a list of guests that they would like to attend the wedding?
 How long is the list?
 Can they trim it too?
 It is likely the parents want to add a few more people on the list, and they should be heard.
 Another thing that is likely to come up is the number each family is allowed to invite.
-This will majorly be based on the amount of contribution each family had made to the wedding costs.
+This will majorly be based on the amount of contribution each family has made to the wedding costs.

 Consider the Plus Ones

 While you may be busy cutting down on the number of guests to invite to your beach wedding, those you pick may want to come with their plus-ones.
 This makes it a worthy consideration if you’re going to get the real picture of how many people will show up.
-Besides, it is not proper to make assumptions on the plus-ones that your guests might have, so, make sure that you let them clarify if they are coming with another person.
+Besides, it is not proper to make assumptions on the plus-ones.
+Make sure that you let your guests clarify if they are coming with another person.
 On the same point, you may want to consider the single friends first.

-When editing your guest list, it is likely that most of those you left out are going to cause back and forth, and if you are serious about keeping your list short, then you better stand your ground.
-An example of this would be if you invited only a couple of your coworkers and the others want to be included too.
-You either choose to invite everyone or stick to your list of selected coworkers.
+Most of those you leave out will probably cause mayhem, but if you are serious about keeping your list short, then you better stand your ground.
+An example of this would be if you invited only a couple of your co-workers and the others want to be included too.
+You either choose to invite everyone or stick to your list of selected co-workers.